LTU-RAI/ros_viconstream/README.md

 ## Functionality

-Published geometry messages, that are time-stamped, with the Vicon measurements.
+Publishes geometry messages, that are time-stamped, with the Vicon measurements.
+* Supports a "zero-pose" for calibrating an object.